 The Medulla’s functions are to keep the body alive.
 It controls heart rate, breathing rhythm, dilation of blood vessels.
-Summed up, its job is to control all involuntary movements so that you, the person reading this article, can think about other more important things (like learning how to juggle).
+Summed up, its job is to control all involuntary movements so that you can think about other more important things (like learning how to juggle).
 The Medulla also plays a role in reflex actions.

 We’re all taught in school that the reflex arc does not involve the brain, the spinal cord is enough.
 In this scenario, the nerves in the nose (cranial nerves V) are closer to the brain than to the spinal cord and end in the medulla oblongata (like a few other cranial nerves).

 Once the medulla receives the information of the intruder enough times, it activates the sneeze reflex plan.

 This is the second phase, the respiratory phase.
 The sneeze reflex plan is intricate and precisely timed.
 The medulla instructs the eyes to close, lungs to take in deep breathes (Ah Ah Ah…), the glottis and vocal cords close, and muscles involved in expiration tighten.

 All this leads to a build-up of pressure.
 When the pressure is high enough, the glottis opens and out comes the sneeze (Achoo!).
 The feeling that the heart stops during a sneeze is likely a result of the blood pressure increasing.

 But people don’t only because of a physical irritant in their nose.
 There are various curious sneezing related conditions as well.